 A synopsis of a complete web-based system for capturing, creating, sharing, and managing documents and information can be found at this Web page http://www.larryblakeley.com/products/products_overview.htm

 Why do I need to know about this, anyway?

 You don't if any of the following apply:

 you are not responsible for managing digital documents;

 you are not concerned with needing to backup, store, or preserve documents after creating them digitally (in other words - protect them); or

 you use a typewriter for your daily letters, interoffice memos, and other correspondence and for your legal documents - you use a lithograph machine, make your copies, store in-house documents in a file cabinet, and use the U.S. Postal Service ("snail mail") for your written communication to the "outside world".
 Some of you know what I'm talking about.
-Even though I'm not "that" old, the first oil and gas exploration company that I worked for right out of The University of Texas at Austin (1977), McAlester Fuel Company, Magnolia, Arkansas was doing just that.
-In those days you had to go to a " 'typesetter' for high print quality".
-When I worked as a petroleum landman (January 1978 - April 1980) for W. B. (Buz) Sawyer (on the right in this photograph - Brownie Johnson on the left http://www.royblakeley.name/larry_blakeley/articles/monthly_articles/buz_sawyer_brownie_johnson197912.jpg), McAlester Fuel Company, Magnolia, Arkansas, they had their own typesetter to print oil and gas exploration agreements.
-They also had a telephone switchboard with the plug-ins and an elevator operator.
-But, of course none of the men had to do all this.)
+Even though I'm not "that" old, the first oil and gas exploration company that I worked for as a petroleum landman after graduating from The University of Texas at Austin (1977), McAlester Fuel Company located in Magnolia, Arkansas, was doing just that.
+In those days we used a mimeograph machine for high print quality of oil and gas exploration agreements.

 Well, I am responsible for managing digital documents, but all this looks too complicated for me.
 Can I learn this?
 And, how do I learn what to do?